truenas/documentation/content/en/hub/truecommand/DockerUpdate.md

 weight: 4
 ---

-Updating TrueCommand installed in a Docker container requires obtaining the latest software image from the ixsystems/truecommand hub.
+Updating TrueCommand installed in a Docker container requires obtaining the latest software image from the *ixsystems/truecommand* hub, removing the existing container, and starting the updated container using the TrueCommand storage volume.

-You can either update the image in the existing TrueCommand container or delete the container entirely and rebuild using the latest TrueCommand image.
+This article shows how to do this using the command line, but different container management applications can be used to accomplish the same task.
 Log in to the Docker host system to run all the container upgrade commands.

 > On Linux systems, `docker` commands need to be run as the *root* account.
 You might need to add `sudo` in front of the example command to run the command as *root*: `sudo docker image pull ixsystems/truecommand`.